izzy-el/izzy-el/README.md

 I am passionate about programming and learning new things!

 I am an Alumni at FIRST Robotics Competition (FRC). :robot:
-My team is BombBotz 6217! :black_heart: :red_heart:
+My team is BombBotz 6217! :black_heart: :heart:

 Here are some technologies I have studied and used in projects:
 - Java